cnduffield/OCPVirtNotes/README.md

 Select  All projects to see the operators
 Before restoring make sure you set your project/namespace to vmexamples You will have to flip between projects/namespace <br>
-Note there is a UI but partially complete
+Note there is a bug UI showing partially complete

 # Network Management